sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 # 16S-Amplicon-Variant-Sequence-Processing-Pipeline
-The following a pipeline processing 16S amplicon variant sequence (ASV) data.
-The DADA2 portion of this script will allow us to process amplicon sequencing data to identify and quantify ASVs.
-The latter portion of this script uses PHYLOSEQ to visualize the relative abundance of our processed amplicon sequencing data.
+The following is a README file detailing the use of an 16S amplicon sequence variant (ASV) processing pipeline.
+The dada2 portion of this script allows for processing of amplicon sequencing data to identify and quantify ASVs.
+The latter portion of this script uses phyloseq to visualize the relative abundance of our processed amplicon sequencing data.

 # Installation Instructions
 ## dada2